 At Sarz Sanctuary, our approach is centred around the following core values:

-Julie Wallace: Sara’s Mother, Co-founder, Company Secretary and Trustee
+Julie Wallace: Sara’s Mother, Co-founder, Company Secretary

 Julie has experienced first-hand how a holistic approach to exercise, mindfulness, alternative therapies and community support can be transformative in dealing with traumatic grief.